XHunter74/Task-Executor/README.md

 ## Project Structure

+- `TaskExecutor/`: Contains the `TaskExecutor` library source code.
   - `TaskExecutor.cs`: Core implementation of the `TaskExecutor` class.
   - `TaskForExecute.cs`: Represents a task with an ID and a function to execute.
+- `TaskExecutorApp/`: Test application demonstrating the usage of the `TaskExecutor` library.
   - `Program.cs`: Example usage of the `TaskExecutor`.
-- `TaskExecutor.csproj`: Project file for building the application.
+- `TaskExecutor.sln`: Solution file for building the library and test application.

 ## License